College Guide for DACA and Undocumented Students

 As such, nearly half a million college students are undocumented.
 The Presidents' Alliance report also found the following figures:

-- The five states with the most undocumented students in higher education were California, Texas, Florida, New York, and Illinois
+with the most undocumented students in higher education were California, Texas, Florida, New York, and Illinois

 Considerations for College Choice and Application Process